-Regulatory updates from the week of Aug.
-28 are below.
-This page will be updated weekly as news becomes available.
+Regulatory updates from the week of March 16 are below.
+This page will be updated as news becomes available.

 Updates from previous weeks can be found in the regulatory updates archive.